Send

 τις εκ των δυο εποιησεν το θελημα του πατρος λεγουσιν ο υστερος λεγει αυτοις ο ιησους αμην λεγω υμιν οτι οι τελωναι και αι πορναι προαγουσιν υμας εις την βασιλειαν του θεου [gnt]

-One should compare the previous (short) parable of the two children with what Jesus is going to say about the religious establishment (build on sand) and the common people (the sand).
+"verily I say unto you", the symmetry of the Greek (as play on words) indicates that one should compare the previous (short) verses of the two children with what Jesus is going to say about the religious establishment (built on sand) in relation to the common people (the sand).

 |